ryanvanderveen/Valorant-10-Man-Bot/README.md

 ---
 title: Discord Python Bot by Ryan
-description: A Discord bot for choosing teams, maps, and sides in Valorant
+description: A Discord Bot made for my friends
 ---